EarthEdSTEM/earthed-iot-programs-tutorials/T_Water_Level_Sensor.md

 ## Step 9 Test It
 Test it!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro: bit and try it out.
-Observe what happens.<br>
+Observe what happens.
+You may need to tweak the ranges so that the code works consistently.<br>
-How could you integrate the sensors into your code to trigger the servo or LED lights or both?<br><br>
+How could you integrate the water level sensor into your project to trigger the servo or LED lights or other device?<br><br>

 Congratulations!
 You have finished this tutorial.
 ** [- Click here to return to the menu](https://sites.google.com/earthed.vic.edu.au/tutorial-iot/home)**<br>